 MS is about 2.5 times more common among women than men.
 The gender gap is strongest among people who develop MS at a younger age.
 However, some research indicates that men may be more disabled by the disease than women.

 Multiple sclerosis occurs worldwide but is most common in Caucasian people of northern European origin, especially those of Scottish descent.

-A family history of the disease may put some people at risk for MS, although the risk for someone inheriting all the genetic factors associated with MS is only about 2 - 4%.
-Some research indicates that family members who have MS tend to develop the disease at around the same age.
+A family history of the disease may put some people at risk for MS, although the risk for someone inheriting all the genetic factors associated with MS is only about 2 to 4%.
+An identical twin of a person with MS has about a 25% chance of also developing MS. Some research indicates that family members who have MS tend to develop the disease at around the same age.
 However, family history does not predict whether one family member will experience the same disease severity as another family member.

 Possible Protective Factors

 Estrogen and Oral Contraceptives.
 Higher estrogen levels may temporarily lower the risk of developing multiple sclerosis.
 Studies indicate that oral contraceptives (which contain estrogen) and pregnancy delay the onset of multiple sclerosis.
 The risk for a first clinical attack increases, however, in the first 6 months after a woman gives birth.